Skip to main content

 Technical fault.
 Fault with the drum drive.

 F56 Follow the detergent manufacturer’s recommendations in accordance with the water hardness and level of soiling.
 If the fault persists, please contact us or book a repair appointment online.
-Contact us for our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Excess foam due to too much detergent being dispensed.

 F62 Turn the programme selector to a defined position.
 If the fault persists, please contact us or book a repair appointment.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Technical fault.
 The programme selector is set to an undefined position between two settings.